openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

   the CLI tests:

   * Add a description to the tests that create a server.
+  * Add a description to the tests that rebuild a server.
   * Set and remove the description on an existing server.
   * Check that the description is returned as part of server details for an individual server or a server list.